nbrito/research/inception/README.md

 			; eax = return()
 			; edi = SOCKET accept()
 ```
-No matter what someone tries to convincing you, this is not [reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering)...
+No matter what someone tries to convincing you, this is not [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering)...
 This is just a "_**translation**_".

-# Inception
+## Inception
 Every time a new vulnerability comes out, we should be ready to understand it, in order to perform: exploitation, detection, prevention and mitigation.
 Sometimes, none or just a few information regarding a new vulnerability  is publicly available...
 And sometimes, these information regarding a new vulnerability are wrong or, to be polite, uncompleted.

-[Reverse engineer](https://en.wikipedia.org/wiki/Reverse_engineering) is one of the most powerful approaches available to deeply understand a new vulnerability, and, sometimes, to "_**rediscover**_" the new vulnerability.
+[Reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) is one of the most powerful approaches available to deeply understand a new vulnerability, and, sometimes, to _**rediscover**_ the new vulnerability.
-* Rediscover the new vulnerability means that you did not actually discover a new vulnerability, but you can, and are able to, figure out valuable information about it.
+* "_**Rediscover** the new vulnerability_" means that you did not actually discover a new vulnerability, but you can, and are able to, figure out valuable information about it.

 Some vulnerabilities do not have proof-of-concept codes released, consequentially, no valuable information, due to:
 * Widely used software.